 Who is Barbara Gordon?

 Before we get too into Barbara Gordon's story, we should acknowledge that she's actually not the original Batgirl.
-DC's original Batgirl (or Bat-Girl, as it was often stylized) Bette Kane, was introduced just a few years prior to Barbara Gordon alongside her aunt Kathy Kane, AKA Batwoman.
+DC's original Batgirl (or Bat-Girl, as it was often stylized) Bette Kane, was introduced just a few years before Barbara Gordon alongside her aunt Kathy Kane, AKA Batwoman.

 The pair were intended as somewhat lighthearted counterparts to Batman and Robin, and sometimes even love interests for the Dynamic Duo (partially to assuage assertions that Batman was in a predatory relationship with Robin made by author Frederick Wertham's infamous book Seduction of the Innocent - we wish we were kidding).